Faiths United to Prevent Gun Violence: History

 Faiths United to Prevent Gun Violence was formed on January 17, 2011, after the 2011 Tucson shooting that killed six and injured U.S. Rep. Gabby Giffords.
-The coalition's 24 founding members wrote a letter to Congress endorsing a bill to ban large-capacity ammunition magazines.
+The coalition's 24 founding members wrote a letter to Congress endorsing a bill to ban "magazines [which] can hold 30, 50, or even 100 rounds."
 The bill, H.R.
 308, did not pass.

 In 2012, Faiths United worked with the Brady Campaign to Prevent Gun Violence, the Coalition to Stop Gun Violence, and other gun control groups to prevent passage of the National Right to Carry Reciprocity Act.

 In January 2013, Faiths United and other faith leaders wrote another letter to Congress after the Sandy Hook Elementary School shooting in Newtown, Connecticut.
-In March 2013, it collaborated with the National Cathedral, PICO National Network, and Mayors Against Illegal Guns to urge new gun laws requiring background checks for all gun sales, banning assault weapons and high-capacity magazines, and making gun trafficking a federal crime.
+In March 2013, it collaborated with the National Cathedral, PICO National Network, and Mayors Against Illegal Guns to urge new gun laws requiring background checks for all gun sales, banning assault weapons and magazines holding certain numbers of rounds, in addition to making gun trafficking a federal crime.